 Visual MINTEQ will run on most Windows platforms and relies on .NET Framework.
 For more details, see here.

 Version 3 represents a major new release.
 The interface code has been completely rewritten in VB.NET.
 The download and installation procedures have changed, and a number of new options has also been introduced.
-Since this is a beta version, everything is not yet fully functional.
-This includes some of the adsorption isotherm options (Langmuir, Temkin, Langmuir-Freundlich and NICA).
-The help file has been updated, and a new user guide is being written; an early draft is included in the download.
+The help file has been updated, and a new user guide is being written; a draft, still not yet complete, is included in the download.
 Below there is a list of all major changes compared to version 2.6: